 Basics of cellular respiration

 Cellular respiration is the process we go through to provide ourselves with energy.
-The two basic requirements for cellular respiration is glucose and oxygen.
+The two basic requirements for cellular respiration are glucose and oxygen.

 - GLUCOSE: We acquire glucose (C6H12O6) from the food we eat.

 - OXYGEN: Then, we intake oxygen (O2) from the air we breathe.

 So when your body creates energy, it starts with glucose (C6H12O6), then adds oxygen (O6).
 Next, cellular respiration creates 6 molecules of carbon dioxide (CO2) and water (H2O) releasing energy.